 Professional Provider Membership

-Thank you for your ongoing support of the Oregon Hospice & Palliative Care Association.
-Your Professional Provider membership enables us to meet the continuing challenges we face together.
-It’s a busy and exciting time to be working in hospice and palliative care!
-We are committed to being an organization which grows and changes to offer more support and services to all of our members.
-Some of our recent activities include:
+Thank you for your ongoing support of the Oregon Hospice and Palliative Care Association.
+Your membership in the Association enables us to meet the continuing challenges we face together.
+It’s a busy and exciting time to be working in Hospice and Palliative Care!
+We remain committed to being an organization which grows and changes to offer more support and services to all of our members.
+Here are a few of our recent activities and plans for the future:

-- Working with a lobbying group to get bills favorable to hospice and palliative care services introduced and passed during the 2019 Legislative Session.
+- We will continue to work with a Lobbyist group to get other bills favorable to hospice and palliative care services introduced and passed during the 2020 Legislative Session.
+This includes again sponsoring a bill to require the Oregon Health Authority to cover palliative care services under Medicaid.

-- Offering regular networking opportunities to Hospice Volunteer Coordinators.
+- We continue to offer regular networking opportunities to Hospice Volunteer Coordinators.

-The past several years have continued to bring a record number of regulatory changes in hospice.
-We continue to face the challenges of payment reform, ever-increasing scrutiny by the MACs and other CMS “subcontractors”, continued changes and expansion in quality reporting requirements, as well as all the “usual” challenges in providing care for dying Oregonians and their families.
+The past several years brought a record number of regulatory changes in hospice.
+We continue to face the challenges of payment reform, ever-increasing scrutiny by the MACs and other CMS “subcontractors”, continued changes and expansion in quality reporting requirements as well as all the “usual” challenges in providing care for dying Oregonians and their families.
 We work closely with our colleagues at the National Hospice and Palliative Care Organization, with the National Government Services Provider Outreach and Education Advisory Group and with the Council of States committee to stay abreast of current and proposed regulatory changes.

 Our goal remains to help you lead through the challenges.
 It is our goal to: